xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreFactoryMethod/README.md

 - Implementations of the various shipping methods.

-- Calculations are kept simple for demonstration purposes.
+- The shipping cost and delivery estimation implementations are kept simple for demonstration purposes.

 ```swift
 struct InStorePickupMethod: ShippingMethod {